simple-registry/simple-registry/doc/explanation/storage-backends.md

 - Higher latency than local disk
 - Network dependency
 - Potential egress costs
-- Requires distributed locking configuration for multi-replica
+- Requires a provider with honest conditional writes (`If-None-Match: *`), which the job queue probes at startup

 ### Compatible Services